 Appeal the underlying reasons for an adverse action.

-How does a physician dispute a report to the NPDB?
+How does a physician dispute a report to the Data Bank?

-When the NPDB processes a report, the NPDB sends a Notification of a Report in the Data Bank(s) to the physician who has been reported.
+When the Data Bank processes a report, the Data Bank sends a Notification of a Report in the Data Bank(s) to the physician who has been reported.
 The physician should review the report for accuracy and, if any information in the report is inaccurate, contact the reporting entity to correct the information.

 A physician who disagrees with the factual accuracy of a report has three options if the reporting entity will not correct the information: